mhenke/cfwheels-training/01-forms.md

 We've created an articles page, but it isn't a viable long-term solution.
 The users of our app will expect to add content through a web interface.
-In this iteration we'll create an `HTML` form to submit the article, then all the backend processing to get it into the database.
+In this iteration we'll create an `HTML` form to submit the article, then all the back-end processing to get it into the database.

 ### Creating the New Action and View